GF ICCCP & (F) CERTIFICATION PROCESS

 Registrants are granted a 4 to 6 weeks grace period to submit:

-ICCCP Eligibility – coming soon!
+ICCCP CERTIFICATION PROCESS – coming soon!

-1. A CVRP credential in good standing or CCRC, CRC, CCM, CVE, CCVE, ICVE or equivaliant credential; &
+2. Submit proof of a CVRP credential in good standing or CCRC, CRC, CCM, CVE, CCVE, ICVE or equivaliant credential; &

-2. Proof of completion of College-approved training (including consideration for post-approval), confirmed in writing with a certified life care planner totaling a minimum of 800 supervision hours (equivalent to number of instruction hours required for university credit) to include topics such as:
+3. Submit proof of completion of College-approved training (including consideration for post-approval), confirmed in writing with a certified life care planner totaling a minimum of 800 supervision hours (equivalent to number of instruction hours required for university credit) to include topics such as:

 •introduction to life care planning, professional & ethical issues, evidence-based standards of practice, medical rehabilitation determination & cost projection;